Fear of Using an Outhouse: An Inconvenient Fear

 Is Portaphobia a Phobia of Fear or Disgust?

 Pair this with hearing stories about people finding snakes in portable toilets and you have an anxiety-filled disaster on your hand.
-Do snakes get in a Porta-Potty?
-It’s a question that haunts most people experiencing the fear of outhouses.
+Can snakes get in a Porta-Potty?
+It’s a question that haunts many who experience the fear of outhouses.
+Though your fear may be irrational, it is real.
+Don’t dismiss it.

 Paruresis Symptoms